ndsurgenor/east-street/TESTING.md

 ## Accessibility

 The site has been tested using the [WAVE Evaluation Tool](https://wave.webaim.org/report#/https://east-street-bc0671035c95.herokuapp.com/) to ensure best practices have been followed regarding aria labels, heading hiearchy, and contrast between page elements.
-An initial valuation revealed that the Sign Up/Sign In forms had a minor contrast issue with links so this has been corrected for better readability.
+An initial valuation revealed that the 'Sign Up'/'Sign In' forms had a minor contrast issue with links so this has been corrected for better readability.

 ## Validator Testing